ryogrid/articles/skiplist_en.md

   - What is done is basically the same as in the sequential version
   - The page ID of the transfer node is stored in **corners**, and the page ID of the node before the transfer node is stored in **predOfCorners**, as in the sequential version, but since it is necessary for splits and node deletions, the SkipListCornerInfo type is used and the update counter value is also stored

-- For the process after finding a node
+- Subsequent operations after finding target node
   - Get
     - Basically, the I/F of the entry acquisition provided by the node indicated by the return value **foundNode** is called and the result is returned
       - Search within the node by binary search (the same applies to other operations)